pawlovskiii/big-mac-index/README.md

 ## General info

+The whole project consists of several steps.

+1. Download data from [The Economist - Big Mac Index](https://data.nasdaq.com/data/ECONOMIST-the-economist-big-mac-index/usage/quickstart/api) and save it on AWS S3.
+2. Implement email notification that data is in S3.
+3. Data visualization within PowerBI with the top 5 countries with the highest Big Mac index in July 2021.

 This project is about extracting data from [The Economist - Big Mac Index](https://data.nasdaq.com/data/ECONOMIST-the-economist-big-mac-index/usage/quickstart/api) within URL API and uploading it to the AWS S3.

 ## Setup